 Let’s take a look at some of the nutritional supplements that can help improve your dog’s digestive health.

 Vitamin supplementation is a great way to improve dog digestion.
-Vitamins are important digestive catalysts to optimal enzyme function.
+Vitamins are important digestive catalysts for optimal enzyme function.
 This means that without appropriate amounts of essential vitamins, the enzymes designed to help break down and absorb nutrients may not function as well as they should.

-Vitamin B12, for example, is often associated with improved digestion.
+r example, is often associated with improved digestion.
 B12 is vital in metabolizing nutrients, as well as aiding in enzyme function during digestion.
 Dogs that are not getting enough vitamin B12 in their diet, which can be most abundantly sourced from animal proteins, may show signs of poor digestion and nutrient absorption.

 All of their essential vitamins and minerals should be included in their diet, but for dogs that show signs of deficiencies, or those eating heavily processed diets that may yield limited quantities of these nutrients, vitamin supplementation can prove beneficial to digestive health.

 Similar to humans, due to poor diet habits, your dog may be missing out on some of its required daily nutrients.
 It can be nearly impossible to perfectly balance all the vitamins and minerals that your dog needs, and this imbalance can lead to insufficient digestion and many other health issues.

 Supplying your dog with a multivitamin can help to cover your bases.
 This will not replace the need for a properly balanced diet, but it can ensure that in combination with proper nutrition, your dog will have enough of each essential nutrient to thrive.

 Try NutraVet All-In-One Soft Chews to cover your dog's vitamin and mineral needs.